Fraunhofer Institute for Solar Energy Systems: Energy efficient buildings

+Applied optics and functional surfaces

 Solar energy systems convert solar radiation incident on the earth into thermal, electrical or chemical energy.
 In order to better transmit, reflect, absorb, filter, redirect or concentrate the incoming radiation, Fraunhofer ISE develops optical components and systems.
 This business area serves as an interdisciplinary field and serves many areas of solar technology: windows and facades, solar thermal collectors, concentrator systems for photovoltaics and solar power plants as well as photovoltaic module technology.